 Osmotic Pressure.
 Measurement of the potential energy difference between the solutions on either side of a semipermeable membrane.

-Oxidizing Filters.
-Filters that use a catalytic media, such as manganous oxides, to oxidize iron, manganese and other impurities from water.
+Oxidising Filters.
+Filters that use a catalytic media, such as manganous oxides, to oxidise iron, manganese and other impurities from water.

 Ozone.
 A form of oxygen used to disinfect water.